SofiaHjerpe/WebRTC/README.md

 ![code-one](carbon.png)

 In the code example above the Math.random() method is introduced to generate a floating point number between 0 and 10000.
 The Math.floor() method returns the largest intreger less than or equal to a given number.
+The Math.random() and Math.floor() together creates a number to a room where a certain tab joins.
+The console should for example write out " A new peer joined room 690" with a different number every time.
 In the code example above I am also getting the Iceservers urls where the ICEcandidates come from.
 In this case I use a server from Google.

 ## Licence
 This code includes a MIT Licence.